-Laid back and utterly charming, Grenada is less developed than many other Caribbean islands and offers lush rainforest, waterfalls and historic cocoa and nutmeg plantations as well as superb, white-sand beaches.
+Laid back Grenada is less developed than many other Caribbean islands and offers lush rainforest, waterfalls and historic cocoa and nutmeg plantations, as well as superb, white-sand beaches.

 Rarely crowded, even in the most popular spots, the sheltered beaches are ideal for swimming, snorkeling, reef and wreck diving.

 Our selection of ideas for Grenada

 Hike Grand Etang National Park & Forest Reserve

 High in the mountains, Grand Etang's varied terrains maintain several different ecological subsystems with the lush vegetation providing shelter for a wide variety of animals, in particular the island's many species of birds.
 The park’s also home to frogs and lizards, as well as opossums, armadillos, mongooses, and mona monkeys.

 Trails at Grand Etang connect the misty mountain peaks with waterfalls and crater lakes and range from easy 15-minute strolls to demanding treks of several hours.

 It’s well worth taking some time to explore the rugged coastline and mountainous rainforest of the north of the island.
 In the northwest, the fishing village of Gouyave is an important part of the island’s nutmeg production.
 Stop at the town’s nutmeg processing station to see all the stages of nutmeg and mace production and explore nearby Dougaldston Estate.

 In the northwest, River Antoine Rum Distillery, the oldest water-driven distillery in the Caribbean, started back in the late 18th century.
 Nearby Belmont Estate dates back to the 17th century.
 At this historic plantation you can see almost all stages of cocoa production and sample cocoa tea.
 A local chocolate factory uses the Belmont Estate's beans to produce some of the world’s finest chocolate.